-Meanwhile, at 197 Town Halls and 11,000 face-to-face conversations with our neighbors, we asked: what would you do if you were governor?
+At 197 Town Halls and through 11,000+ conversations with our neighbors, we asked: what would you do if you were Governor, or if you were Mayor, or on your Board of Education?
 Everyone we spoke to wanted bold change.

-Together, we created a People’s Platform called the New Deal for WV that is our candidates’ mandate for governing.
+Together, we created a People’s Platform called the New Deal for WV.

-That platform includes: Broadband for All.
-Prosecuting Corruption.
-Fixing our Roads.
-Full Cannabis Legalization.
-Cutting Healthcare Costs.
-A State Bank.
-Support for Small Businesses and Cooperatives.
-A Workers Bill of Rights.
-A jobs program called the Mountaineer Service Corps.
+That platform includes: Broadband for All, Prosecuting Corruption, Fixing our Roads, Full Cannabis Legalization, Cutting Healthcare Costs, a Workers Bill of Rights, a Mountaineer Service Corps jobs program.
 And more.